Lord of the Rings Game One, part one

 Next to the innovations there are some classic — and in the present day discarded — IF tropes; a maze lies waiting somewhere on an edge of the map, and the hobbits have a (in fact quite natural) dependency on food.
 If they get hungry, they will be able to carry less, become unreceptive of instructions, and ultimately break down.
 The hobbits burn food quicker when there is physical exertion involved, such as when operating the ferry across the Brandywine River.

 Having finally arrived at the stone bridge at the end of the first part I decline to play the second for the time being.
-Despite all the weirdness and slowness I do really want to like the game, but the prose is just a bit too brief, the responses of NPCs limited and robotic, and the food management tedious.
+Despite all the weirdness and slowness I do really want to like the game, but the prose is just a bit too brief, the responses of NPCs limited and robotic, and the resource management tedious.
 On the other hand, the game is quite original; it is certainly no literal retelling of the original story, and the player gets to visit parts of Eriador that are found in no other text adventure.

 Besides, any game that has such a grand ambition and such a popular source to draw from must be very interesting and instructive to play, if just for a little while and regardless of whether it succeeds as a game or not.
 Nobody sits down and starts singing about gold in this one!